zikuanhuang/zikuanhuang.github.io/_pages/cv.md

 Education
 ======
-* B.E. in the Institute for Interdisciplinary Information Science, Tsinghua University (a.k.a Yao Class), 2021-2025 (estimated)
+* B.E. in the Institute for Interdisciplinary Information Science, Tsinghua University (a.k.a Yao Class), 2021-2025

 Work experience
 ======